CSEE-4121-2022/csee-4121-2022.github.io/index.md

 10% Written Homework 2 \\
 15% Midterm \\
 25% Final

+## Late Submission Policy
+Each student will have a total of 3 late days for the entire semester.
+After all late days are used, there will be a 5% penalty for submission within 24 hrs of the deadline, 10% penalty for submission within 48hrs of the deadline and 20% penalty for submission within 72 hrs of the deadline.
+No submissions will be accepted after 72 hrs from the deadline.

 ## Collaboration/Copying Policy
 Programming assignment 1 and the written assignment will be done alone.
 Programming assignment 2 will be done in pairs .
 You may not copy answers and code.
 We will enforce this policy when checking the assignments (we use a code similarity system).